I Replaced Opus 4.7 With a Free Chinese AI (INSANE)

 Thesis

-I Replaced Opus 4.7 With a Free Chinese AI (INSANE) teaches a practical agent architecture move: This video demonstrates running the free MiMo (Xiaomi) V2.5 Pro model inside Claude Code via OpenRouter, combined with the creator's Astro Builder skill and the Superpowers plugin, to generate a full Astro business website with images, a Turso database, lead-gen forms, and an admin login.
+I Replaced Opus 4.7 With a Free Chinese AI (INSANE) teaches a practical coding-agent workflow move: This video demonstrates running the free MiMo (Xiaomi) V2.5 Pro model inside Claude Code via OpenRouter, combined with the creator's Astro Builder skill and the Superpowers plugin, to generate a full Astro business website with images, a Turso database, lead-gen forms, and an admin login.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.